va24531/8port_relay/README.md

     - Can accept commands from home automation controllers that can issue HTTP GET commands, such as Domoticz, to change status of relay based on external events/triggers.
     - [TODO] Allow home automation controllers to be able to request status in a uniformed manner (json?)
 [TODO]

+    - Dashboard now shows last 8 commands issued, as well as timestamp and if it was does by the [D]ashboard or by [A]PI command.